james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 To get an idea of what I mean, [here's](https://www.youtube.com/watch?v=4xj0KRqzo-0) a clip of the protagonists fighting two time-reversed opponents.

 This mechanism immediately presents a number of free-will-related paradoxes.
-For example, if you start a fight with a time-reversed adversary, it seems you're guaranteed you won't incapacitate them because they're up and fighting at a time that's earlier for you but later for them (the one exception then being if you "recapactitate" them with your first blow).
+For example, if you start a fight with a time-reversed adversary, it seems you're guaranteed you won't incapacitate them because you observed them up and fighting at a time that's earlier for you but later for them (if you are to win, you must have "recapactitated" them with your first blow).
 Similarly, it seems you couldn't break a time-reversed vase or light a time-reversed match, and things would probably end badly if you tried to eat a time-reversed sandwich.
-Ultimately, however, these are paradoxes of free will, and if you remove human agency as a consideration, these events' impossibility feels more believable.
+Ultimately, however, these are paradoxes of human agency, and if you remove free will as a consideration, these events' impossibility feels more believable.
-I wanted to understand if the core idea made sense in terms of *physics*.
+Let us examine the movie's core idea through the lens of *physics*.

-At a first glance, it looks like Newtonian mechanics is clearly broken, like when the gear jumps up to meet the scientist's hand [here](https://youtu.be/L3pk_TBkihU?t=41).
+At a first glance, it looks like several scenes clearly violate Newtonian mechanics, such as [this scene](https://youtu.be/L3pk_TBkihU?t=41) in which a gear jumps off a table to meet a hand that dropped it backwards in time.
-After some more thought, however, it turns out this is fine: the randomly jiggling particles of the supporting surface can all come together and move in the same direction, giving the gear a big push upwards and leaving the surface a little colder.
+However, it turns out this is not strictly impossible: the thermally jiggling particles of the surface beneath the gear could all come together and move in the same direction, giving the gear a big push upwards and leaving the surface a little colder.
-This is the time-reversed process of the forwards event.
+This is precisely the time-reversed process of the forwards event.
 This sequence of steps seems absurdly implausible - and in our world, it would be - but it doesn't break conservation of momentum or energy or violate any ironclad law of physics.
-In general, these sorts of backwards processes will always exist because the laws of Newtonian physics and electromagnetism are [time-reversal symmetric](https://en.wikipedia.org/wiki/T-symmetry)[^a].
+These sorts of backwards processes are always possible because the laws of Newtonian physics and electromagnetism are [time-reversal symmetric](https://en.wikipedia.org/wiki/T-symmetry)[^a].

-It turns out the apparent flow of time in the world we see around us is due entirely to thermodynamics, a statistical set of laws that emerge from the basic rules of the universe in macroscopic systems like vases and Christopher Nolan.
+It turns out the apparent flow of time in the world we see around us is due principally to thermodynamics, a statistical set of effective laws that emerge from the basic rules of the universe when considering macroscopic systems like vases and Christopher Nolan.
 Time-reversed versions of events are not fundamentally impossible even in ordinary circunstances, they're merely much less likely than their forwards-time counterparts.
-In practice, the gear will stay on the surface for as long as you watch it, but there is indeed some tiny probability it'll jump up to meet your hand each moment.
+In practice, the gear will stay on the surface for as long as you watch it, but there is indeed a miniscule probability it'll jump up to meet your hand each moment.
-In a very deep sense, fragile objects shatter forwards in time because, well, they're not broken now, and there are lots of ways they can break, so statistics doesn't have to work too hard to make it happen, but if you sweep together a bunch of glass shards, there's only one way they can all fit together, so their perfect coalescence is very unlikely.
+In a very deep sense, fragile objects shatter forwards in time because, well, they're not broken now, and there are lots of ways they can break, so statistics doesn't have to work too hard to make it happen.
+If you sweep together a bunch of glass shards, however, there's only one way they can all fit together, so their perfect coalescence is very unlikely.
 In our universe, things happen to generally be more ordered back in the direction we call the past on account of the Big Bang.
-However, if you took another universe and enforced the constraint that things are ordered and nice at some *final* time, time-reversal would give you a universe flowing "backwards" in time, though its inhabitants would never know the difference.
+However, if you took another universe and enforced the constraint that things are ordered and nice at some *final* time, time-reversal would give you a universe flowing "backwards" in time, though its inhabitants would of course never know the difference.
-This is the difference between specifying the initial and final conditions of a dynamical process and extrapolating to the rest of time, which is no difference at all for a time-symmetric process.
+This is the difference between specifying the initial and final conditions of a dynamical process and extrapolating to the rest of time, and this is no difference at all for a time-symmetric process.

 Okay, but how do you get things moving both forwards and backwards?
 This is weird, since you normally can't specify both initial *and* final conditions for a dynamical process.